 Luckily, there is a cheaper way to use your cell phone on the ship — wi-fi.

 Cruise ships have cellular service that you can connect to.
 However, it’s usually considered international roaming and means you’ll be charged high rates to access.

 Wi-Fi Service to Use Your Phone on Ships (Recommended)

 You likely know that instead of using a cell signal, you can hook your phone up to wi-fi and use the Internet to make calls, send texts, and surf the web.
 Some apps like WhatsApp also let you make calls, chat, and even chat via video.
-You can do the same thing on a cruise ship.
+You can use these features while a cruise ship.